Legacy System Modernization: How to Transform the Enterprise for Digital Future

 Two major arguments are typically used when talking about a software modernization initiative.
 Those are the time and cost involved.
 Indeed, a solution that took a team of developers years to implement cannot be re-created in a week, even if you hire twice as many developers to handle the task.
 Thus, in some cases software reengineering cost might exceed the initial investments.

-Yet, there are more pitfalls to avoid.
+Besides the challenges, there are multiple risks to avoid.
 Some of them have been described by a group of Carnegie Mellon University researchers back in 1999.
 The report “Why Reengineering Projects Fail” lists the following reasons for legacy reengineering effort failure:

 - The organization inadvertently adopts a flawed or incomplete reengineering strategy.